 But you receive the same salary.

-You increased the extraction of value in a relative manner; the labour time needed is the same, but you can produce way more.
+You relatively increase the extraction of value; the labor time needed is the same, but you can produce way more.

 And the extraordinary surplus value has to do with the production of the same objects, of the same commodities, but in other companies.

-For example: if there are many companies producing chairs, and one of them discovers a much faster way to produce, when this commodity goes to the market, it, being sold at a similar price as the others, will yield more profit.
+For example: if there are many companies producing chairs, and one of them discovers a much faster way to produce when this commodity goes to the market, it, being sold at a similar price as the others, will yield more profit.

-So, extraordinary surplus value is relative towards the industry as a whole, when some company discovers a way to lower their costs.
+So, extraordinary surplus value is relative to the industry as a whole, when some company discovers a way to lower their costs.

 This surplus value tends to find an equilibrium in two ways: either when some other company also gets optimized, or when one company breaks all the others creating a monopoly.